 Proposed Project Overview: Unique Aspects and Pilot Studies

 Scientific research is increasingly complex.
 Many scientific results involve enormous data volumes, elaborate simulations, and many complex analyses performed using a multitude of tools.
 This sophistication has yielded important discoveries, but capture of the often chaotic analysis process is incomplete and remains largely manual (e.g., through logbooks) for many crucial decision points.

-Reproducing results is time-consuming and error-prone.
+Reproducing results through this manual process is time-consuming and error-prone.
 Furthermore, the results can be fragile: choices regarding procedure can produce suboptimal, or even invalid, results, yet review is hampered by incomplete, missing or forgotten studies.
 Teaching newcomers the analysis methodology is also a major challenge.

 The proposed framework addresses these problems by putting provenance at the center of the data exploration process.
-By capturing the full process, and integrating the provenance from multiple tools and derived by the scientists involved, it provides a loosely-coupled weaving of all aspects of a scientific analysis.
-Provenance of the exploratory process and the derived results can serve as a catalyst to expedite scientific explorations by supporting knowledge re-use and to foster collaboration.
+By capturing the full process, and integrating the provenance (i.e. the source of data, versions of software etc) from multiple tools and derived by the scientists involved, the framework weaves all aspects of a scientific analysis into a reproducible whole.
+Provenance of the exploratory process and the derived results can also serve as a catalyst to expedite scientific explorations by supporting knowledge re-use and to foster collaboration.

 This captured provenance serves as a detailed record of how the results were derived, allowing their reproduction and validation.
 Furthermore, the analysis and querying of the provenance information opens up new opportunities to help scientists identify relevant results, data sets, tools that can help them in their work, as well as enable the discovery of best analysis practices which can then be re-used.

 We envision scientists using an electronic notebook where all analyses are recorded: the notebook tracks the procedures applied to the data in an executable form, and consequently, the results can be reproduced.
 It also provides an environment in which the scientist can manipulate the data further, incorporate graphs and tables, and record her intermediate conclusions, ideas and decisions.
 Moreover, should the scientist want to reproduce past results, the notebook can automatically muster the scripts, software, and data.
 Notebooks can be used by individuals, shared within research labs, as well as more broadly with the scientific community.
-The sharing of notebooks makes it possible for others to learn by example from the reasoning and analysis strategies of experts, to more easily reuse results and collaboratively move science forward.
+The sharing of notebooks makes it possible for others to learn by example from the reasoning and analysis strategies of experts, in addition to supporting the reuse of reuse results thus collaboratively moving science forward.

-The proposed work offers a paradigm change & transformative aspect of developing new technology that changes the way scientific analysis and exploration is done.
+The proposed work creates technology that changes the way scientific analysis and exploration is done.
 We promote a cultural shift that rewards collaborative efforts, sharing, and strong focus on transparency and reproducibility by researchers.
 Specifically, new technologies to standardize biomedical research is essential, not just to ensure provenance and reproducibility, but in fact to drive further multimodal research.
 Provenance and reproducibility benefits both the scientific community and the individual researcher.
 Today, given the increased amount and use of data in the biomedical research there is growing potential for scientific advances, but these fields are also in need of methods to ensure robustness of studies.
-A solution in this area will also advance the fields by producing standard data and methods that can empower further research questions to be examined.
+A solution in this area will also advance the field by producing standard data and methods that can empower further research questions to be examined.
 Our proposal addresses areas of biomedical research that are traditionally disparate thus demonstrating the wide and inclusive applicability across the field.
 Two driving motivators are provided which offer disparate applications, to demonstrate the universality of the work, and are specialties of Investigators in our group.

 What we will do: